 Freedom of expression is a fundamental human right.
 Unfortunately, this right gets denied to the majority of people because they cannot read and write.
 This is because most modern means of communication rely on textual interfaces that are not inclusive to less educated and visually impaired people.
-However, simple and feature mobile phones are mostly available to such people.
+However, simple and feature mobile phones are becoming widely available to such populations.
 In this paper, we present Mehfil, an IVR based citizen journalism platform that was deployed in Pakistan for 41 days.
 It received 789 calls from 535 users (2.4% of them blind) from all provinces of Pakistan.
 Mehfil provides a platform to its users to report their local area problems by recording their grievances on a range of social issues including unemployment, personal safety, health, education, corruption and rights of disabled (especially visually impaired).
-We show that the ability to communicate and express social issues is essential for humans.
-For this purpose, IVRs like Mehfil play a vital role for low literate and blind people to voice their social concerns and gain support for their solution.
+This paper reveals a demand for mobile phone-based citizen journalism and grievance reporting platforms among low-literate people in Pakistan.